dhdan97/Csc-46000-Project/preliminary_analysis.md

+# Natural Language Processing with Disaster Tweets

+### Group Members
+- Daniel Hernandez
+- Justin Park

+### Repository Structure
+- `data`
+  - `train.csv`: Raw data from the Kaggle website used for training our model
+  - `test.csv`: Raw data from the Kaggle website used for testing our model
+- `code`
+  - `premlimary_analysis.ipynb`: Includes descriptive statistics and cleans data

 <strong>Preliminary Analysis</strong> <br>
   <li><strong>Data Cleaning Code </strong> <br>
         Code for cleaning and processing your data.
 Include a data dictionary for your transformed dataset.